amitch35/AcornArranger/docs/APISpec.md

 Removes given staff from a plan

 ### 5.5 Add Appoinment to Plan - `/plans/{plan_id}/appointment/{appoinment_id}/add` - POST
 Adds given appointment to a plan as long as that appointment is not already in another plan for the same day

 ### 5.6 Remove Appoinment from Plan - `/plans/{plan_id}/appointment/{appoinment_id}/remove` - DELETE
 Removes given appointment from a plan

+### 5.7 Build Schedule Plans - `/plans/build/{plan_date}` - POST
+Uses input parameters to run a complex scheduling algorithm and create plans to complete all appointments for the given day

-### 5.7 Send Plan to ResortCleaning - `/plans/send/{plan_date}` - POST
+### 5.8 Send Plan to ResortCleaning - `/plans/send/{plan_date}` - POST
 Sends all valid plans for the given day to ResortCleaning to be assigned to staff